 Wright on the same level.

-Lower bunks are always in short supply, so there is a discount for taking an upper.
+Lower bunks are always in short supply.
+If you offer to take an upper, there is a $5 discount.

 Bedding and towels are not provided in dormitory rooms, but Menucha can supply

 Private rooms for two people have two twin beds or a double bed or both.

 In Crevey Hall, they have private bathrooms; a few scattered in other buildings